-- In 2019, RFTA implemented increased BRT service and Local regional service during the spring and fall seasons, and increased Grand Hogback service starting in the winter season to continue year-round.
+- o In 2019, RFTA implemented increased BRT service and Local regional service during the spring and fall seasons, and increased Grand Hogback service starting in the winter season to continue year-round.
 RFTA also started the design and planning processes for nearly all of the capital projects included in the plan.
+RFTA issued bonds in 2019 to provide the necessary funds needed for the construction of three projects in 2020: Aspen Maintenance Facility Phase 9 (Fuel Farm Replacement), SH82 Mid-Valley Bus Stop Improvement Project, and Glenwood Maintenance Facility Expansion Phase 2. - In 2021, RFTA is planning a bond issuance to provide the necessary local funds in combination with capital grants needed for three projects: Glenwood Maintenance Facility Expansion Phases 3, 4, 5 & 7, Grade Septate Pedestrian Crossings of Hwy 82 and 27th Street, and 27th Street BRT Station Parking Expansion (property acquisition).

-RFTA issued bonds in 2019 to provide the necessary funds needed for the construction of three projects anticipated to start in 2020. - Capital Planning Committee - Starting in 2019, with the 2020 Budget planning process, an newly formed internal committee utilized a new tool in order to evaluate, prioritize and potentially fund new projects submitted by staff throughout the organization in accordance with the Outcomes identified in the Board-approved Strategic Plan. - Facility and Office Planning - The Authority has engaged consultants to review all major facilities and determine the needed capital maintenance and provide a capital maintenance program to ensure that these facilities will continue to function in an efficient and effective capacity. - An outside firm has been engaged to provide real estate and programming consulting services to define the Authority's existing office space and housing requirements and to define and forecast the organizations needs for the next 20 years of anticipated growth.
+Capital Planning Committee

+O Starting in 2019, with the 2020 Budget planning process, a newly formed internal committee utilized a new tool in order to evaluate, prioritize and potentially fund new projects submitted by staff throughout the organization in accordance with the Outcomes identified in the Board-approved Strategic Plan.

+Facility and Office Planning

+- The Authority has engaged consultants to review all major facilities and determine the needed capital maintenance and provide a capital maintenance program to ensure that these facilities will continue to function in an efficient and effective capacity. - O An outside firm has been engaged to provide real estate and programming consulting services to define the Authority's existing office space and housing requirements and to define and forecast the organizations needs for the next 20 years of anticipated growth.
 The goal will be to obtain a comprehensive analysis of the organization's current and future housing and office needs and develop a high-level strategic plan for meeting those needs.